 Throughout her 35 years of experience in aerospace, including leading and developing global and international businesses as an executive at Lockheed Martin, Lorraine has been singularly focused on showing up for safety and supporting employees to reach their full potential.

 As a leader of the National Safety Council, Lorraine is passionate about helping people live their fullest lives.
 She is the chair of the Road to Zero Coalition, with more than 900 organizations focused on eliminating roadway fatalities by doubling down on proven measures, advancing technology and building safe systems.
-She is spearheading national conversations on eliminating workplace fatalities through promising technologies, addressing impairment and safety leadership.
+She spearheads national conversations on eliminating workplace fatalities through promising technologies, addressing impairment and safety leadership.

 Over her career she has led global aircraft and complex system development and manufacturing, always with a focus on the safety of employees and those who used the products, often in high consequence environments.
 Among her top achievements, Lorraine led the largest defense program for the F-35 Lightning II stealth fighter aircraft.
 She also spearheaded the successful operational and cultural integration of Sikorsky, a global leader in helicopters.